 A butterfly dancing from blossom to flower is always a cheerful sight, these bright, colourful emblems of warmth and sunshine are perhaps our best-loved insects.
 Enjoy a stroll in the sunshine at some of our best Surrey butterfly spots.

-The summer sunshine brings out the sense of adventure in us all.
-Escape the crowds and try something new with a visit to some of Surreys best kept secrets: Leith Hill Place, Shalford Mill, The Homewood and Oakhurst Cottage.
+Those hints of autumn bring out the sense of adventure in us all.
+Try something new this season with a visit to some of Surrey's best kept secrets: Leith Hill Place, Shalford Mill, The Homewood and Oakhurst Cottage.

 We've got top spots for cycling, tranquil waterways and plenty of hills to climb across Surrey.
 Whether you want to picnic lazily or walk for hours, you're sure to find something to enjoy in the countryside we look after in Surrey.